![]() |

 several users.
 This allows users belonging to the same group to push into that

-The option can have the following values, defaulting to group if no value is given: umask (or false) Use permissions reported by umask(2).
-The default, when
+The option can have the following values, defaulting to group if no value is given: umask, false Use permissions reported by umask(2).
+The default,

-group (or true) Make the repository group-writable, (and g+sx, since the
+group, true Make the repository group-writable, (and g+sx,

-git group may be not the primary group of all users).
-This is used to loosen
+since the git group may not be the primary group of all users).
+This is used

-group will not remove read privileges from other (non-group) users).
+0022, using group will not remove read privileges from other

-See 0xxx for how to exactly specify the repository permissions.
+(non-group) users).
+See 0xxx for how to exactly specify the repository

 all users.